-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving (including texting and driving) killed 3,477 nationwide in 2015.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving (including texting and driving) killed 3,450 nationwide in 2016.
 Over 390,000 people were injured in car accidents involving distracted driving in 2015.
-They estimate that at any given moment during the day, 660,000 people are using electronic devices while driving.
+They estimate that at any given moment during the day in 2016, 481,000 people were using electronic devices while driving.

 The CDC adds to these statistics that every day in the US, nine people are killed in car crashes that involve a distracted driver and over 1,000 are injured in distracted driving accidents every day.

 The numbers are very sobering.
 It’s important to remember and keep in mind that you’re not on the road alone.
 There are innocent drivers and pedestrians all around you, and they could get hurt if a lapse in your attention results in a car accident.

 2. Texting and driving is illegal in Georgia.

 In Georgia, texting and driving is illegal.
 It’s also considered a primary law, meaning that a police officer can pull you over for texting without having to see any other offense.
 If you get caught texting and driving, you’ll have to pay a fine and you’ll get one point against your driver’s license.
 Points are not good, so it’s best to put the phone away while you’re driving.

 For the record, “texting” as defined by the law is writing, reading, or sending text data using an electronic device (and yes, that includes emails.)